 | Ecology (Ch 11-13) | 1.
 Energy flow in ecosystem - 10% law derivation.
 2. Population growth curves (exponential vs logistic).
 3. Nitrogen cycle and carbon cycle flow charts. | Ecological pyramids, food chain types, succession in plants. |

-Roughly 50% of the NEET UG 2026 Biology section draws from these five clusters, especially Genetics and Ecology.
-The Expert's Solution tab on each chapter page adds the NEET-style answer-elimination reasoning alongside the CBSE board-style structured answer.
+About 50% of the NEET UG 2026 Biology section comes from these five clusters, mostly Genetics and Ecology.
+The Expert's Solution tab on each chapter page adds NEET-style answer-elimination reasoning.
+It sits next to the CBSE board-style structured answer.

 SUBJECT HUB · CLASS 12 BIOLOGY